caiquegaspar/directory-tree-generator/README.md

 #### With `--print-content`

-If you run the script with the `--print-content` parameter, the contents of the files will be appended to the file:
+Running the script with `--print-content` will append the contents of each file listed in the structure:

 ```
 --- 📁 Project Structure ---